Skip advert

 Advertisement - Article continues below

-It’s the previous-generation FK8 Civic Type R that’s arguably the best comparison, because the new FL5 model is based on the same hardware.
-Honda has set about optimising and improving pretty much every area.
-The 2.0-litre four-cylinder engine features a revised turbocharger for improved response – so it spins faster and gets to its maximum rpm sooner.
-There’s also a new, less restrictive exhaust system (retaining the trademark triple-exit arrangement), a more sophisticated engine control module and tweaks to the cooling.
-As a result, the Type R now produces 324bhp and 420Nm of torque, marginal gains of 8bhp and 20Nm respectively, but enough for a 0-62mph time of 5.4 seconds.
+Under the bonnet, the Civic Type R gets an evolution of the 2.0-litre four-cylinder turbo used in its predecessor.
+There’s a revised turbocharger for improved response – so it spins faster and gets to its maximum rpm sooner.
+There’s also a less restrictive exhaust system (retaining the trademark triple-exit arrangement), a more sophisticated engine control module and tweaks to the cooling.
+As a result, the Type R now produces 324bhp and 420Nm of torque, enough for a 0-62mph time of 5.4 seconds.

 Advertisement - Article continues below